deroneriksson/python-wsi-preprocessing/docs/index.md

-When performing operations on NumPy arrays, functions in the `wsi/filter.py` file will often utilize the `np_info()` function to display information about the NumPy array and the amount of time required to perform the operation.
+When performing operations on NumPy arrays, functions in the `wsi/filter.py` file will often utilize the `util.np_info()` function to display information about the NumPy array and the amount of time required to perform the operation.
 For example, the above call to `pil_to_np_rgb()` internally calls `np_info()`:

 ```